Harvest home! Harvest home!

 Merry, merry, merry harvest home!

-Thompson conments, "The joy and pleasure of the laboruerers in their task well done was pathetic, considering their very small share in the gain".
-Later when discussing the elaborate (and extensive) feast given by the farmer to those who'd laboruered on the harvest, a celebration that was even extended to any passing "tramp", Thompson has her father comment that
+Thompson comments "The joy and pleasure of the labourers in their task well done was pathetic, considering their very small share in the gain".
+Later when discussing the elaborate (and extensive) feast given by the farmer to those who'd laboured on the harvest, a celebration that was even extended to any passing "tramp", Thompson has her father comment that

 the farmer paid his men starvation wages all the year and through he made it up to them by giving that one good meal.
-The farmer did not thingkl so, because he did not think at all, and the men did not think either on that day; they were too busy enjoying the food and the fun.Running through all three books collected within Lark Rise to Candleford is the sense of change running.
+The farmer did not think so, because he did not think at all, and the men did not think either on that day; they were too busy enjoying the food and the fun.Running through all three books collected within Lark Rise to Candleford is a sense of change.
 This manifests in many ways.
-The death of the old vicar of Candleford and the arrival of a new man, with modern ideas and sermons.
-The coming and going of fashions, a little behind the larger villages and towns with their more immediate connections to the cities.
-New names for babies, "wages rose, prices soared and new needs multiplied".
+The death of the old vicar of Candleford and the arrival of a new man with modern ideas and sermons.
+The coming and going of fashions, a little behind the larger villages and towns with their more immediate connections to the cities, new names for babies and "wages rose, prices soared and new needs multiplied".
 This is the coming of the modern world, though its continuities are perhaps greater than Thompson suggests.
 Most importantly for the author are the changing attitudes to women and work, and as she secures her first job working in the post office, she is overseen by a woman with a very modern attitude.
 Had this been a major town, her mentor would have been a suffragette, and probably a socialist.
 As it stood she was a individual woman with advanced ideas who ran the post office and managed the village smithy.

 A new field had been thrown open for gleaning...
 Bob Trevor had been on the horse-rake when the field was cleared and had taken good care to leave plenty of good ears behind for the gleaners.
 'If the foreman should come nosing round, he's going to tel him that the ra-ake's got a bit out of order and won't clear the stubble proper.
 But that corner under the two hedges is for his mother.
 Nobody else is to leaze there.'Class differences run through this book.
 Thompson makes clear that the gentry are admired by the majority, forelocks are touched repeatedly.
 But the gentry are not part of village life.
 They are separate and keep themselves aloof.
 Its summed up well at the huge party thrown at a nearby country house for Queen Victoria's jubilee.
 The gentry show themselves, then quickly retreat from the fun and games and the ordinary labourers and their families show barely disguised relief when released from the need to mind their manners and behave properly.

 There's no open class struggle here.
-But its indicated... with resentment over low wages a common point.
+But it is indicated with resentment over low wages a common complaint.
 Thompson repeatedly suggests that no-one really starved because the village looked after each other, but frequently she mentions charity from the church and on occasion the workhouse.